Subaru Impreza EJ25 WRX & STI Twin Scroll Header / Rotated Up-pipe

 - Precision robotic TIG welding

-- Lifetime Warranty for the original purchaser
+- 1 year warranty for the original purchaser

 - The OEM Subaru triple layer steel gasket is strongly recommended.
 There are other less expensive options available, but this is the best because it has a built-in crush ring and is steel so it will not deteriorate.
 The Subaru part number for the exhaust gaskets is PN # 14038 AA 000.
 Torque properly to factory specifications.